 For the three months ended September 30, 2021, Adjusted EBITDA, net of incremental bonuses, was \$80.2 million compared to \$57.3 million for the three months ended September 30, 2020.
-The Empire Acquisition contributed approximately \$23 million of incremental Adjusted EBITDA, net of incremental bonuses, for the third quarter of 2021.
+The Empire Acquisition contributed approximately \$23 million of incremental Adjusted EBITDA, net of incremental bonuses, for the third guarter of 2021.
 Increased merchandise contribution and fuel contribution at same stores also positively impacted 2021 which was partially offset by higher credit card fees related to an increase in the retail price of fuel.
 An increase in general and administrative expenses primarily related to annual wage increases and incentive accruals also reduced Adjusted EBITDA, net of incremental bonuses, for the third quarter of 2021.
 Refer to "Use of Non-GAAP Measures" below for discussion of this non-GAAP performance measure and related reconciliation.

-Nine Months Ended September 30, 2021 versus Nine Months Ended September 30, 2020
+Nine Months Ended September 30, 2021 versus Nine Months Ended September 30, 2020 the comparable nine months of 2020.

-For the nine months ended September 30, 2021, fuel revenue increased by \$2.6 billion, or over 174%, over the comparable nine months of 2020.
 The increase in fuel revenue was attributable primarily to incremental gallons sold related to the ExpressStop and Empire Acquisitions and an increase in the average price of fuel, which was partially offset by fewer gallons sold in the first nine months of 2021 primarily due to the COVID-19 pandemic, as the pandemic did not have a significant impact on our results until the second half of March 2020.

-For the nine months ended September 30, 2021, merchandise revenue increased by \$101.3 million, or 9.0%, over the comparable nine months of 2020, primarily due to an increase in same store merchandise sales and the ExpressStop and Empire Acquisitions.
+For the nine months ended September 30, 2021, fuel revenue increased by \$2.6 billion, or over 174%, over over the comparable nine months of 2020, primarily due to an increase in same store merchandise sales and the ExpressStop and Empire Acquisitions.